undertow-io/undertow/README.md

 Undertow
 ========

+Fork changes:
+ * If context is available localy, then mod_cluster will let the server process directly.

 Undertow is a Java web server based on non-blocking IO.
 It consists of a few different parts:

 * A core HTTP server that supports both blocking and non-blocking IO